The Manster: Reception

 In a contemporary review, the Monthly Film Bulletin reviewed a 67-minute version of The Manster titled The Split.
 The review called the film to be "a pathetic pot-boiler", "never frightening" and an "incredibly far-fetched rehash of all the ingredients of the convention SF-horror film".
 The review criticized the fact that the second head of the character appears to only "bob up and down on the actor's raincoated shoulder, only visible in night scenes and never in close-up".

 In a retrospective review, AllMovie film critic Hal Erickson wrote, "Manster is a favorite among campy horror aficionados and for good reason as it is both unintentionally funny and genuinely creepy...Wait till you see the climax, with the hero battling himself on the edge of a live volcano".

+Influence

+The Manster inspired a sequence in Sam Raimi's film Army of Darkness (1992), in which a monster grows out of Ash Williams' (Bruce Campbell) shoulder.